Danny Levi: 2020

 On 22 January, Levi was released by Newcastle and signed a one-year contract to join the Manly Warringah Sea Eagles for the 2020 NRL season.

 On 26 February, Levi spoke to the media about his departure from Newcastle and his rocky relationship with the club's former head coaching Nathan Brown saying “It was hard, it was a bit of a rollercoaster.
 I thought there were things that were unfair, You hear a lot of stories where coaches that just don’t like you, no matter what you do.
 You could be in his bad books and that’s it.
 I think I might have been in a situation like that.
 I'm just happy to be out of it.
 I never have anything towards the club or the team, some of my best friends are in that team".

 In round 10 against Parramatta, Levi scored his first try for Manly-Warringah as they won the match 22-18 at Brookvale Oval.

 In September, Levi was informed by Manly-Warringah that his services would not be required for the 2021 season.

 2021

 On 4 February 2021 it was reported that Levi would join the Norths Devils in the Queensland Cup for the 2021 season.

 On 20 April, Levi signed with the Brisbane Broncos for the remainder of the season, later that week, Levi made his club debut in round 7 against Parramatta where Brisbane lost 46-6 at TIO Stadium in Darwin.

 On 29 September, Levi signed a two-year deal to join English side Huddersfield.

 2022

 On 28 May, Levi played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

 In October Levi was named in the Samoa squad for the 2021 Rugby League World Cup.

 2023

 On 8 January, Levi signed a two-year deal to join Canberra ahead of the 2023 NRL season.

+In round 3 of the 2023 NRL season, Levi suffered a broken jaw during Canberra's 24-20 victory over Cronulla and was ruled out for an indefinite period.
+It was reported that trainers attempted to search for Levi's missing teeth during and after the game.

+Levi was limited to only four matches with Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.

+2024

+Levi played 23 matches for Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+Levi made only two appearances for Canberra in the 2025 NRL season.
+On 30 September, Levi was one of six players that departed the capital club at the end of their season.